paradous/chatbot/README.md

 The process of recognising and giving a label to a message.
 ### Techs and libraries used

-The efficient implementation of our solution relies on the Bot Framework from Microsoft, and a plethora of solid libraries:
+The efficient implementation of our solution relies on a plethora of solid libraries:

 | Library | Used in |  Detail |
 |---|---|---|